 Influencers get a lot of attention and engagement.
 Micro-influencers, in particular, have a large and loyal following.

 Find an influencer who holds the same values as your business.
 If both of your values don’t align, the partnership is going to fail.
 And you’re not going to get the results that you had worked so hard.

 If you think that your business or offerings can be promoted through a more visual medium, Instagram is the platform for you.
 With a wide range of big and small influencers from all kinds of niches, Instagram is the best place to engage in influencer marketing.

 Social media will continue to expand and grow its user base in the future.

 If you want to use social media platforms to the greatest extent, you’re going to need to come up with a robust and well-thought-out social media marketing strategy.

 Start small, but keep refining your strategies.
 Get insights from industry leaders and influencers.
 You’ll often avoid a lot of pitfalls if you keep your eyes and ears peeled.

 Hamzah Adil is a digital marketing executive with a real knack for consuming content on social media.
-With a background in computer science, he’s also able to keep up with the latest developments in tech as well.
-He’s currently associated with a startup that has developed live chat app for websites called SwiftChat.
+With a background in computer science, he’s also able to keep up with the latest tech developments.
+He’s currently associated with a startup that has developed a live chat app for websites called SwiftChat.
 Live chat software allows you to cater to your website visitors in the best way possible.